dafrabzinator/TEXT_TO_SPEECH/README.md

-When executed the text from abc.txt will be turned into an mp3, saved and then played on your device.
+When executed the text from frabswords.txt will be turned into an mp3, saved and then played on your device.

 Prerequisites
-abc.txt with your text
+frabswords.txt with your text
 the gTTS==2.1.1 module (pip install gTTS to download) the os module (pip install os)
 How to run the script